Department of Agriculture Requirements

 On July 1st, 2014 the Government introduced new legislation relating to the Transfer of Ownership for horses, ponies and donkeys.
 Under S.I.
-No. 189 of 2014, Equidae (Transfer of Ownership) Regulations 2014, there are a number of requirements that have to be met to avoid severe penalties.
+No. 201 of 2016, Equidae (Transfer of Ownership), there are a number of requirements that have to be met to avoid severe penalties.
 Records of purchase and sale dates have to be available for inspection.

 Failure to register the Transfer of Ownership within the time limit is a serious offence, liable to high penalties.
 DAFM authorized officers will carry out inspections and will have the authority to inspect records and documents.
 Giving, false, misleading or incomplete information is also a legal offence.

 Download a Transfer of Ownership Form HERE.